rdji5/Eng-NOVA-/README.md

 **Rasha Islam Al-Fakhouri**
 - From Hebron
 - 15 years old
-- My hobbies are reading, writing and storytelling
+- I love reading literature and philosophy, and I enjoy playing badminton
 - Responsible for technical and organizational aspects, participated in presenting changes in project structures, in addition to continuous follow-up between stops to clarify the overall vision
 - rashfakh9@gmail.com